NFL not planning to issue report on Washington Football Team

 “Of the first seven cases in Arizona, five were different strains of the virus,” he said, which indicated those people were exposed outside the team facility.
 “Definitely the impact of vaccinations, we’re not seeing the clustering or uncontrolled spread of the virus.
 Nor are we seeing the uncontained, unexplainable, uncontrolled spread we saw last year.”

-In the meantime, Bills co-owner Terry Pegula was required to leave the league’s first in-person meeting in 641 days for precautionary reasons after being deemed to have had close contact to a person who tested positive for COVID-19 at his daughter’s wedding over the weekend, as first reported by The Buffalo News earlier in the day.
+In the meantime, Bills co-owner Terry Pegula was required to leave the meeting for precautionary reasons after being deemed to have had close contact to a person who tested positive for COVID-19 at his daughter’s wedding over the weekend, as first reported by The Buffalo News earlier in the day.

 Members of the Pegula family, including co-owner and team president Kim Pegula, are not experiencing any symptoms.

 As for the soft tissue injuries (hamstring, groin, calf, et al), the numbers are up to a five-year high even though the overall amount of preseason injuries went down.
-Of course, 30 teams played only three preseason games, down from four in previous years.
+Of course, there were only three preseason games for 30 of the teams during the summer.

 Sills cited the amount of work required of players in a short timeframe, and expressed a need for significant load management to combat the problem.